neptuo/com.neptuo/src/Neptuo.WebSite/App_Data/Blog/building-processing-pipeline-with-behaviors.md

 }
 ```

 In the `WebStack` there where behaviors of two types - those that provide values (from the request) and those that process output values (and writes them to the response).
-After using this design for a while, we have extracted it to a general purpose pipeline library called [Neptuo.Behaviors](https://github.com/neptuo/Framework/wiki/Behaviors).
+After using this design for a while, we have extracted it to a general purpose behavior pipeline library called [Neptuo.Behaviors](https://github.com/neptuo/Framework/wiki/Behaviors).

 ### Execution